Bhavesharma11/ICEM_Placement/README.md

-# ICEM_Placement
-Feedback analysis of interview is an application which provides an easy way to analyze the interview process in college.
-This Feedback Analysis of Interview application allows seniors and juniors an easy way to prepare for the interview.
-In this application faculty, seniors and juniors can share question regarding the interview.
+Interview Feedback Portal is an application which provides an easy way to analyze the interview process in college.
+This application provides seniors and juniors an easy way to prepare for the interview.
+In this application faculty, seniors and juniors can share questions and clarify their doubts regarding placement procedures or preparation strategy.
+Users can also communicate one-to-one with each other for better discussion.
 Faculty (TPO or placement coordinators) can post notice about latest events in the placement cell.
-Students will have access to placement preparation material which will help them to excel in the interview.
+Students will also have access to placement preparation material which will help them to excel in the interview.